 What Are the Chances of Conceiving When Using Male Infertility Medicine?

 Sometimes fertility pills can boost the sperm count to up to 15 million per millilitre of semen.
 Any number below this is considered a case of low sperm count.
 Hormonal medications can have an effect on your body, and so it is always best to consult a doctor for the correct dosage.
 The chances of these medications working really depend on your health condition and the dosage.
-Some drugs like clomiphene are sometimes effective, sometimes not.
-Gonadotrophins are a more effective medication as it increases sperm production in around 90% of the cases.
+As they are hormonal medications which can have adverse effects on your body if used without proper indications.

 What Are the Side Effects of Fertility Drugs in Men?

 Every drug is different and will have its own side effects.
 Some of these are discussed below.